FG-Unofficial-Developers-Guild/FG-PFRPG-TotalEncumbrance/README.md

 Any values designed to be user-modifiable are located in [scripts/encumbrance_globals.lua](https://github.com/bmos/FG-PFRPG-TotalEncumbrance/blob/master/scripts/encumbrance_globals.lua) and include:
 * How many coins weigh one pound
 * The encumbrance penalties imposed by medium or heavy encumbrance
-* A list of armor that is supposed to have a maximum dex penalty of zero (as FG didn't support this and I wanted half-plate to work right without manual corrections)

 # Video Demonstration (click for video)
 [<img src="https://i.ytimg.com/vi_webp/Tj2rDt4oeL8/maxresdefault.webp">](https://youtu.be/Tj2rDt4oeL8)